AxeemHaider/Dev-plugin/README.md

 # Dev Plugin

-Full list of sections and features we will build during the series of Tutorials in wordpress plugin development
+Full list of sections and features we will build during the series of Tutorials in WordPress plugin development

 * Modular Administration Area
 * CPT Manager